beautifulchoi/sam3-audio-gradio/README.md

 ## Prerequisites
 - Python 3.10+ and `ffmpeg` available on PATH.
 - CUDA GPU recommended; CPU is not tested.
+Note: The SAM Audio Large model requires at least 40GB of GPU memory (tested on a single A6000).
 - Submodules checked out: `sam-audio` and `sam3`.

 ## Setup